mitre/emass_client/README.md

 ## Repository Architecture
 The process provided by this repository is depicted by the architecture diagram below.
-In a nutshell, it provides the capability of hosting the eMAASS API documentation, generate interactive visualization tools, static/dynamic testing, and generate API clients for ```ruby``` and ```typescript``` languages.
+In a nutshell, it provides the capability of hosting the eMAASS API documentation, generating interactive visualization tools, static/dynamic testing, and generating API clients for ```ruby``` and ```typescript``` languages.

 ![Repository Architecture](images/emass_client_architecture.jpg)